golemfactory/gvmkit-build-rs/README.md

 ## Release procedure

+This section is intended for developers maintaining this repository, skip it if you are using this tool.

 1. Bump versions in Cargo.toml (and according lock) and pyproject.toml and node/package.json
     * The version 0.x.y HAS to be the same in all three files
 2. Create tag with the same version number like v0.x.y